ericksqueiroz/smartmarketing/app/public/wp-content/plugins/chaty/readme.txt

 7. Choose between 7 different colors.
 8. New!
 WhatsApp chat pop up - show a WhatsApp chat pop up to your visitors so that they can start a WhatsApp conversation with you on your website (you can open the WhatsApp pop up by default, or open it when the user clicks on the WhatsApp icon).
 After they click on the send button, they'll be redirected to WhatsApp to continue the conversation there (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
 9. New!
 Contact Us Form - add a contact form as one of your Chaty channels.
 Your visitors will be able to fill out their details using the contact us form (<a href="https://demo.premio.io/chaty/?utm_source=wordpressorg" target="_blank" title="Premio.io demo site">click here</a> to see it in action)
 10. New!
+TikTok button - add a TikTok button to your website and let your visitors engage with you on TikTok
+11. New!
 Show your chat buttons in vertical mode or horizontal mode.
-11. Change the size of the widget.
+12. Change the size of the widget.
-12. Choose between 4 beautiful chat button designs.
+13. Choose between 4 beautiful chat button designs.
-13. You decide if you want to show the widget on mobile & desktop or both!
+14. You decide if you want to show the widget on mobile & desktop or both!
-14. Select your default state - you can show all your chat channels in an "open-state", or show the widget and let the visitors click on it or hover over it (you decide) to open the chat widget up and see all your chat icons.
+15. Select your default state - you can show all your chat channels in an "open-state", or show the widget and let the visitors click on it or hover over it (you decide) to open the chat widget up and see all your chat icons.
-15. Show different channels for mobile and desktop.
+16. Show different channels for mobile and desktop.
 E.g. On mobile, you can display a call now button, Viber button, and a Telegram button, and on desktop, you can display a WhatsApp button and a Facebook Messenger chat button.
-16. Change the channel icons order using drag and drop interface.
+17. Change the channel icons order using drag and drop interface.
-17. New feature: we've added 3 brand new buttons - Instagram, Twitter, LinkedIn, and an option to add 2 custom buttons.
+18. New feature: we've added 3 brand new buttons - Instagram, Twitter, LinkedIn, and an option to add 2 custom buttons.
-18. Change the font of your chat widget's call-to-action message and the chat channels tooltips.
+19. Change the font of your chat widget's call-to-action message and the chat channels tooltips.
-19. Decide if you want the custom chat button to open in a new tab or in the current tab.
+20. Decide if you want the custom chat button to open in a new tab or in the current tab.
-20.New!
+21.New!
 Launch the Chaty chat button using a JavaScript function launch_chaty(); - you can use it to open the chat button in any custom event.
-21. New!
+22. New!
 Make your custom channels act as an existing channel.
 For example, you can create two WhatsApp buttons or two Facebook Messenger buttons.
-22. New!
+23. New!
 You can now add a Slack chat button.
-23. New!
+24. New!
 We've added a third custom chat button, you can link to any page or fire a JavaScript code.
-24. New!
+25. New!
 Now it's much easier to enter your WhatsApp number.
 Select your country and add your local WhatsApp number, and avoid confusion
-25. New!
+26. New!
 Decide whether you want to use the WhatsApp WAME link or WhatsApp desktop link in the WhatsApp settings

 = What do you get in the Pro plan? =
 Unlock the Pro features for only $39/year